Ayush08k/CODSOFT/README.md

 Assign grades and display results.

 Task 3: ATM Interface (GUI)
-Requires login PIN from the user and have only 3 chances Password/PIn :- 1234 (later you can update it)
+Requires login PIN from the user and have only 3 chances.
+Password/PIn :- 1234 (later you can update it).
 Create an ATM class with withdraw, deposit, and checkBalance methods.
 Implement input validation and connect with user's bank account.